Jeff Buckley: My Sweetheart the Drunk

-Zita Swoon's song "Song for a Dead Singer" from the album I Paint Pictures on a Wedding Dress is a tribute to Jeff Buckley.

-Lisa Germano's "Except For The Ghosts", from the album In The Maybe World, was written for Buckley.

-Aimee Mann's "Just Like Anyone", from the album Bachelor No. 2, pays tribute to Buckley.

-Juliana Hatfield's song "Trying Not To Think About It", from the album Please Do Not Disturb, was written about the death of Jeff Buckley.

-Lana Del Rey's song "Gods and Monsters" is a direct nod to Buckley's former band; Del Rey cites Buckley as an influence.

-Caligula's Horse's song "Dragonfly" was described as "a vocal dedication to the music of Jeff Buckley" by Jim Grey (the band's lead vocalist).

-Mark Kozelek's song "LaGuardia", from the album Mark Kozelek with Ben Boyce and Jim White 2, includes lyrics detailing Kozelek's memories of Jeff Buckley.

-Bono often pays tribute to Buckley and once stated "Jeff Buckley was a pure drop in an ocean of noise".

-Katatonia covered his song "Nightmares by the Sea" on their album Tonight's Decision, and their song "Saw You Drown", from their previous album Discouraged Ones, was written as a tribute to his tragic death.

-Kevin Morby's songs "A Coat of Butterflies" and "Disappearing" include references to Buckley and his death.

-Pianos Become the Teeth’s song "Buckley" references Buckley and his death.

 Musical style

-Buckley's voice was a particularly distinguished aspect of his music; he possessed a tenor vocal range, spanning around four octaves.
+Buckley possessed a tenor vocal range.
+He cited singers including Joni Mitchell, Nina Simone, Billie Holiday, Patti Smith and Siouxsie Sioux as influences.
+He said: "Siouxsie, I have much of her influence in my voice".
 Buckley made full use of this range in his performances, particularly in the songs from Grace, and reached peaks of high G in the tenor range at the culmination of "Grace".
 "Corpus Christi Carol" was sung nearly entirely in a high falsetto.
 The pitch and volume of his singing was also highly variable, showcased in songs "Mojo Pin" and "Dream Brother", which began with mid-range quieter vocals, before reaching louder, higher peaks near the ending of the songs.

-Buckley played guitar in a variety of styles, ranging from the distorted rock of "Sky is a Landfill", the jazz of "Strange Fruit", the country styling of "Lost Highway", and the guitar fingerpicking style in "Hallelujah".
+Buckley played guitar in a variety of styles, ranging from the distorted rock of "Sky Is a Landfill", the jazz of "Strange Fruit", the country styling of "Lost Highway", and the guitar fingerpicking style in "Hallelujah".
 He occasionally used a slide guitar in live performances as a solo act, as well as for the introduction of "Last Goodbye", when playing with a full band.
-His songs were written in various guitar tunings which, apart from the EADGBE standard tuning, included Drop D tuning and an Open G tuning.
+His songs were written in various guitar tunings which, apart from the EADGBE standard tuning, included drop D tuning and an open G tuning.
 His guitar playing style varied from highly melodic songs, such as "The Twelfth of Never", to more percussive ones, such as "New Year's Prayer".